 Your administrator might have created shortcuts that you can use to quickly find responses from the list of Standard Responses in the Responses view.
 If you already know the shortcut keyword, you can type it in the message field of a chat or email to automatically insert a response.Shortcuts begin with a prefix, such as "#", followed by a keyword, such as "signature".
 In this example the shortcut you would type in the message field would be "#signature" then press Ctrl+Space to insert the standard response in place of the shortcut.

 Ask your supervisor or administrator whether shortcuts have been created for you and what they are.

 The body of the standard response is added to the interaction for confirmation before you send it to your contact.
 You can modify the contents of a standard response after inserting it, but not after you send it.

-If your company uses shortcuts, when you open the Responses tab you will see a Shortcut column next to the Responses column.
+If your company uses shortcuts, when you open the Responses tab a Shortcut column is displayed next to the Responses column.
 Each response that has a shortcut will have the full shortcut displayed in the shortcut column next to the name of the response.

 If it is available in your environment, use the View drop-down menu to toggle the view between all responses and only those responses with shortcuts.